Kyrgios shuts down Zverev in Grand Slam row

 MELBOURNE: Australia’s Nick Kyrgios dismissed criticism from Alexander Zverev on Saturday after the German said he was a step behind some of his main rivals when it came to challenging for Grand Slams.

-Zverev said some of the other young players were “just better” than Kyrgios, who provocatively dropped and did push-ups when he served double faults during Germany’s clash with Australia at the ATP Cup.
+Zverev said some of the other young players were “just better” than Kyrgios, who provocatively dropped and did push-ups when the world number seven served double faults during Germany’s clash with Australia at the ATP Cup.

 “I’m not going to entertain that too much.
-With everything going on, that’s the least of my worries,” said Kyrgios.
+With everything going on, that’s the least of my worries,” said Kyrgios, who has been at the forefront of fundraising efforts for Australia’s bushfire crisis.

 “He’s a great player.
 I’m not quite sure where those comments come from.
 I’m sure he didn’t mean them in a bad way.
 But if he did, then I’m sorry for whatever I’ve done to you.”